MughlaiMan/Power-Usage-Simulator/README.md

 The output on the console and in the file should be easy to understand.

 You can run the program again without worrying about having to delete, move, or create any files again.
-But you can replace the input file that holds the appliances and their info with a new one if you want to change the appliances that are used in the simulation.
-You can also replace the txt file that will be used to read in additional appliances with another txt file that has some other appliances.
+But if you want, you can replace the input file that holds the appliances and their info with a new one if you want to change the appliances that are used in the simulation.
+You can also (if you want to) replace the txt file that will be used to read in additional appliances with another txt file that has some other appliances.
 Or if there isn't already a file for reading in additional appliances in the project folder, you can add one in the project folder.
-But make sure to put it in the right location.
+But make sure to put it in the right location in the project folder.
 You can refer back on this readMe to make sure of that.